JetSetIlly/Gopher2600/README.md

 * F4 Player 0 Pro Toggle
 * F5 Player 0 Pro Toggle

+In playmode, the additional keys are available:

+* F11 Toggle Fullscreen
+* F12 Show FPS Indicator

 ## Debugger

 To run the debugger use the `DEBUG` submode